eficode-academy/rf-katas/exercises/07-test_template.md

 </details>

-So, basically what most of us did was copy-pasted the first test several times, changed the test names and changed the entered usernames and passwords.
+So, basically what most of us did was copy-paste the first test several times, change the test names and change the entered user names and passwords.
 The tests do test different things and work well, but it doesn't really make sense to copy-paste several lines and modify 2 parameters.
 Instead, we should use test templates: http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-templates

 So far we've been doing so-called workflow tests.
-Test templates are so-called data driven tests, which are usable when you need to run the same test multiple times and need to modify only a couple of arguments for each test.
+Test templates are so-called data driven tests, which are applicable when you need to run the same test, multiple times, every time with a couple of slightly altered arguments.

 Let's get started.
-Rename the first test case `Template Error Page Is Visible When Using Incorrect Credentials` and move it from the `Test Cases` table under the `Keywords` table.
+Rename the first test case to `Template Error Page Is Visible When Using Incorrect Credentials` and move it from the `Test Cases` table under the `Keywords` table.

 Notice also that we have `[Teardown]` after every test separately.
 We can get rid of those by adding `Test Teardown` into our `Settings` table.
 Our `Template Error Page Is Visible When Using Incorrect Credentials` keyword also starts with `Open Browser to Login Page`, which is repeated in every test and it's not really part of the test.
 We can add a `Test Setup` into our `Settings` table as well.
-After making those changes we can delete those lines from `Error Page Is Visible When Using Incorrect Credentials`.
+After making those changes we can delete those lines from `Template Error Page Is Visible When Using Incorrect Credentials`.

 Also remember to add arguments for `Template Error Page Is Visible When Using Incorrect Credentials`.